-The new athletic field would generate additional stormwater due to its increased size and less-pervious nature.
+The new athletic field would generate additional stormwater due to its less-pervious nature.
 Stormwater generated from the field will be routed into an on-site water quality treatment system before entering the City's existing storm drainage system.
-The project will comply with all City and state code requirements for stormwater discharge.
+The project will comply with all City and state code requirements for stormwater discharge, see section 3.d.